For teachers

 Get involved!

 If you are in the southern UK and would like some hands-on experience of marine science, why not try a Discover Oceanography trip?
 The University of Southampton offers school groups the opportunity for half-day field trips aboard its research vessel Callista.
-We can't take you to deep-sea vents, but the trips aboard Callista give a real taste of science at sea - including driving a remotely-operated vehicle to explore the seafloor of the Solent.
-And you can usually have a talk from one of our expedition team members afterwards - and meet some of the new species that we have found at deep-sea vents.
+We can't take you to deep-sea vents, but the trips aboard Callista give a real taste of science at sea.
+You can usually also have a talk from one of our expedition team members afterwards, and meet some of the new species that we have found at deep-sea vents.

 Cayman Trough